bthornemail/bicf/embedded/pico2-clbc-test/CANVASL_PORT_STATUS.md

 - Max environment entries: 32
 - Max JSONL line: 512 bytes

-These can be adjusted based on available RAM (Pico 2 has 264KB SRAM).
+These can be adjusted based on available RAM (Pico 2 class boards have ~520KB SRAM).

 ## Integration Path